Home AI/ML How to Create Trendy, Modern Presentations with High-Quality Content Using Gemini NotebookLM

 NotebookLM prompt: “What is the single most impactful headline about AI in enterprise from these sources?”

-Design: Dark gradient background (#0F172A to #1E293B), oversized white title text (72pt Space Grotesk Bold), a subtle blue accent line (#3B82F6) beneath the subtitle.
-No logos, no clutter — just the title, your name, and the date.
-The gradient gives depth without distraction.
+Design: A dark gradient background (#0F172A to #1E293B), oversized white title text at 72pt Space Grotesk Bold, and a subtle blue accent line (#3B82F6) beneath the subtitle.
+No logos and no clutter, only the title, the presenter’s name, and the date.
+The gradient provides depth without distraction.

 Slide 2: Agenda / Overview